mattclarke/advent_of_code_23/README.md

 6  ########
 ```
 After doing this, the code take less than a second to find the solution.

+Internet solution: use the Shoelace formula and Pick's theorem.
+See the code for an explanation.

 ## Day 19
 - Part 1: Code up the algorithm as it is reasonably straightforward.